antoniomika/sish/README.md

         SSH server private key (default "keys/ssh_key") -sish.pkpass string
-        Passphrase to use for the server private key (default "S3Cr3tP4$$phrAsE") -sish.redirectroot
+        Passphrase to use for the server private key (default "S3Cr3tP4$$phrAsE") -sish.proxyprotoenabled
+        Whether or not to enable the use of the proxy protocol -sish.proxyprotoversion string
+        What version of the proxy protocol to use.
+Can either be 1, 2, or userdefined.
+If userdefined, the user needs to add a command to SSH called proxy:version (ie proxy:1) (default "1")
+  -sish.redirectroot
         Whether or not to redirect the root domain (default true) -sish.redirectrootlocation string